Growth of hexagonal BN crystals by traveling-solvent floating zone: Conclusions

 \section{Conclusions}

 The intrinsic characteristics of the TSFZ technique make it well-suited to addressing several of the challenges associated with h-BN single crystal growth, namely increasing sample volume while maintaining high purity and crystallographic perfection.
-Here, we have demonstrated the successful growth of h-BN crystals via this technique.
-As benchmarked by Raman and photoluminescence spectroscopies our currently established optimal growth procedure produces bulk h-BN crystals on par with, or superior to, existing CBF-grown crystals in terms of purity and crystallinity.
-There remain many avenues for optimization, including further exploration of the effects of growth rate, growth pressure and flux composition on crystal quality and flux incorporation.
-The effect of growth geometry should also be further explored via additional characterization of the LPG-grown samples.
-Lastly, it will be interesting to develop exfoliation methods and incorporate these crystals into various heterostructures to determine their impact on device performance.
-Overall, these results have important implications for successful implementation of the many technological and fundamental research applications of h-BN single crystals.
+Here, we have shown the successful growth of h-BN crystals via this technique and thereby demonstrated its feasibility.
+As benchmarked by Raman and photoluminescence spectroscopies, our currently established optimal growth procedure produces bulk h-BN crystals on par with, or superior to, existing CBF-grown crystals in terms of purity and crystallinity.
+However, there remain many avenues for optimization of the TSFZ technique, as well as open questions.
+While the TSFZ samples reported here mostly show higher stacking fault densities than reported CBF samples, it remains to be determined whether this is intrinsic to the employed TSFZ growth parameters.
+Further explorations of the growth rate, increased growth pressure and flux composition are all desirable to understand how these variables interact to impact crystal quality and flux incorporation.
+Determining how changes in the rotation rate and thermal gradient affect the growth interface shape and grain nucleation and growth will also be helpful.
+Additionally, the effect of growth geometry should also be further explored via additional characterization of the LPG-grown samples.
+Lastly, it will be necessary to adapt current exfoliation methods to these crystals in order to incorporate them into heterostructures and determine their impact on device performance.
+Overall, these results have important implications for the successful implementation of the many technological and fundamental research applications of h-BN single crystals.